wp-plugins/mb-sitemap-generator/readme.txt

 = Technical Features =
 * Respects your robots.txt file (also the crawl-delay directive)
 * Adds PDF files to the sitemap
+* Generation of image sitemaps (Token required)

 = Upcoming Technical Features =
 * Support for noindex meta elements
-* Generation of image sitemaps
+* Generation of video sitemaps

 = Is the service free of charge? =
 The sitemap generator service allows you to create a sitemap with up to 500 pages for free.
-If your website has more pages, you could buy a token to create a sitemap with up to 15000 pages at the following website.
+If your website has more pages or you like to integrate an image sitemap, you could buy a token to create a sitemap with up to 15000 pages at the following website.
 The wordpress plugin itself is free of charge, but nearly useless without the external service.

 [https://www.marcobeierer.com/tools/sitemap-generator-token](https://www.marcobeierer.com/tools/sitemap-generator-token)